deetech™ vs Sensity AI: Which Is Better for Insurance Claims?

 Strengths:

-• Law enforcement relationships.
-Strong track record working with European police forces, Interpol, and government agencies on digital forensic investigations.
+- Law enforcement relationships.
+Strong track record working with law enforcement agencies, government bodies, and intelligence organisations across 30+ countries on digital forensic investigations.

 The insurance problem: